 Rabbinical demonology, which was heavily influenced by the ancient Chaldean (Babylonian) religious system, states that there are three main classes (types) of demons.
 They are the shedim, the mazzikim (harmers) and the ruhin (evil spirits).
 Besides these, spirits were classified based on the time of day in which they were active (morning, midday, evening and night spirits).

 The king or ruler of all the demons is called Adhmodai, or, in still older traditions, Samael (Satan).
 He is considered an enemy of man but not an opponent of God or what is good.
 According to tradition, his "fall" took place not before the creation of man (which is what the Bible teaches - Ezekiel 28:14 - 16, Isaiah 14:12 - 14, Luke 10:18) but after it.

 Lilith is considered the queen of the demons.
 Her name is taken from the Hebrew word liyliyth (Strong's Concordance #H3917) found only in Isaiah 34:14.
 The KJV Bible translates the word as "the screech owl."
-Jewish tradition, however, holds that the word means "night specter" (night demons or monsters) and that it refers to a well-dressed woman who, at night, can carry off children or those who sleep alone in order to harm them.
+Jewish tradition, however, holds that the word used for Lilith means "night specter" (night demons or monsters) and that it refers to a well-dressed woman who, at night, can carry off children or those who sleep alone in order to harm them.